We may receive compensation when you click on links to products from our partners.

 Weigh your options

 Some companies are going to offer better benefits than others.
 Make sure that you are fully aware of what your prospective employer is offering and whether or not it fits into your life.
-Find out if your spouse or partner will be covered, and be sure to ask about pre-existing conditions, as some plans require a waiting period before it will begin to cover them, and some won’t cover them at all.
+Find out if your spouse or partner will be covered, and be sure to ask about pre-existing conditions, as some plans require a waiting period before they will begin to cover them, and some won’t cover them at all.
 If lack of coverage in a certain area is a deal-breaker for you, remember that you don’t have to accept an offer just because it’s on the table.

 Negotiate if possible